scottdaniel/get_java_and_R_to_play_nicely/README.md

 install.packages("rJava")
 library(rJava)
 ```
-and it loaded with no errors (insert squeel of happiness), so it appeared that Clang 7 wasn't needed.
+and it loaded with no errors (insert squeal of happiness), so it appeared that Clang 7 wasn't needed.

 However, Clang 7 has OpenMP support which can speed up compiling and whatnot so I configured it like this: